mattgrogan/mattgrogan.info/content/blog/timelapse-fireworks.md

 +++
 date = "2016-06-30"
-title = "Timelapse of the Triboro Bridge and Fireworks" draft = false projects = ["timelapse"]
+title = "Timelapse of the Triboro bridge and Astoria fireworks" draft = false projects = ["timelapse"]
 +++